deanhiller/webpieces/webserver/README.md

 # webpieces

+signing is happening TWICE, so fix that issue as well

 add a bunch of beans now that properties file stuff is working

 Think about testing compiling and scaling on LARGE application(and how to test??).  can we separate out slivers so DEV environment